 In Defense of Sales Training

 Limits exist when it comes to how much information a person can absorb in a training session.
 We know new information entering the brain immediately starts disappearing if not revisited and reinforced over time.
 This is a widely studied phenomenon called “the forgetting curve.”
-As much as 50 to 80 percent of training material can be lost as soon as the day after, and up to 98 percent within 30 days.
+As much as 50 to 80 percent of training material can be lost within 30 days.
 This is why training reinforcement matters so much.
 Reps and managers feel like their company’s sales training program is ineffective because they’ve felt the pain of struggling to recall key information during a customer conversation.
 It’s not that sales training and enablement professionals have been doing anything wrong: it’s just there haven’t been viable systems to easily reinforce the training.

 Reinforcement learning describes the process of driving greater knowledge retention using ongoing exercises, coaching, quizzing and drilling.
 You need reinforcement learning to really get an entire team of salespeople absorbing key information to a degree where they can articulate it naturally.
 Without it, reps are left having to make a huge recall effort which makes it impossible to listen to the customer.
 But, companies continue to deliver sales training using intense but infrequent bursts like yearly sales kickoffs, or through corporate learning management systems that feature little to no reinforcement learning.
 What gives?
 This crucial component’s relative absence on the sales training scene isn’t due to lack of effort or investment.
 It’s simply a function of how challenging it is to provide quality reinforcement learning for sales.